In this tutorial, I’ll show you how to bulk update the country code in Active Directory.

 Above, is a screenshot of my CSV template, column A is the user accounts I want to update followed by the c, co, and countryCode attributes.
 Save your CSV file and move to step 3.

 The last step is to run the Bulk Updater Tool.
+Select your CSV file and click the run button.

 Check the logs for errors.